onap/dcaegen2/docs/sections/services/slice-analysis-ms/installation.rst

 Installation
 ============

-Slice Analysis MS can be deployed using cloudify blueprint using bootstrap container of an existing DCAE deployment.
+Slice Analysis MS can be deployed by OOM.
+Make sure to enable "dcae-slice-analysis-ms" in oom/kubernetes/dcaegen2-services/values.yaml first.

 Deployment Pre-requisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~